oligokz/Limitless-365-Guide/README.md

 6.  **Save:** Click the **Save** button.

 > [!CAUTION]
-> YOU MIGHT NEED TO DO SOME FOLDER HOUSEKEEPING (eg. Renaming or rearranging them).
+> YOU MIGHT NEED TO DO SOME FOLDER HOUSEKEEPING

 ---